Intro-Python/alx-zero_day/README.md

 Some text for this readme
+Input text for task on sandbox